dhdschool/elvis_problem/README.md

 If this returns no errors, then ghcup has been successfully installed.
 To use ghcup to install haskell, run the command ```ghcup tui```.
 This will open a ghcup text user interface (TUI).
 Install GHC 9.10.1 (the latest version) by navigating to it using the arrow keys, the pressing enter.
 Press enter on the 'Install' button, then navigate down to the 'set' button and press enter.
 Next, press advance install.
 In a similar fashion, install cabal 3.12.1.0, and HLS 2.9.0.1.
 Once this is done, press the q key to exit the TUI.

-Once this process has completed, your Linux kernal should now be able to compile and run Haskell code, as well as import packages using the cabal package manager.
+Once this process has completed, your Linux kernel should now be able to compile and run Haskell code, as well as import packages using the cabal package manager.

 ### (Optional) vscode integration
 If you have opted to use vscode, there are three extensions you should install for nominal performance.
-The first of these is the WSL extension by microsoft, which will allow you to open a remote window into your Linux kernal and modify/execute the code directly from Windows.
+The first of these is the WSL extension by microsoft, which will allow you to open a remote window into your Linux kernel and modify/execute the code directly from Windows.
 Once this is done, open a new remote window by pressing the blue button on the bottom left of your screen, then selecting "Connect to WSL".
 Once you have done this, install the Haskell and Haskell Syntax Highlighting extensions into your WSL remote window.

 ### Getting the repository
 The next step is acquiring this code.
-If your Linux kernal does not already have git (it won't if you have freshly installed WSL), install git by running ```sudo apt-get install git```.
-I advise you to clone the repository to a new directory in your Linux kernal for performance, but it is possible to clone it to your Windows operating system (contained in the folder /mnt/ on the Linux kernal).
+If your Linux kernel does not already have git (it won't if you have freshly installed WSL), install git by running ```sudo apt-get install git```.
+I advise you to **clone the repository to a new directory in your Linux kernel for performance**, but it is possible to clone it to your Windows operating system (contained in the folder /mnt/ on the Linux kernel).
 To do this, navigate to your user directory (from the Linux terminal).
 This can be done via the command ```cd /home/{your_username_here}```.
 To create a new directory to clone the repository to, use the commands
 ```
 mkdir elvis_problem
 cd elvis_problem